NovaPlays134/NovaAutoShop/README.md

 When this file is in the Lua Scripts Folder you open stand and you will find the script at ``Stand > Lua Scripts``, and the installation is complete.

 # Big thanks
-Thank you for using this script, i hope you injoy it, you can download my discord server ``https://discord.gg/MDWAeFKPf7``
+Thank you for using this script, i hope you injoy it, you can join my discord server here: ``https://discord.gg/MDWAeFKPf7``